rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 | Boolean        | `bool`         | `True`, `False`    |
 | None           | `NoneType`     | `None`             |

 > In case you did not notice, I added a special type at the end that can only have the value `None`.
-I may sound a little weird, but in programming, we sometimes need a value that is nothing, or `None`.
-More about that later.
+I may sound a little weird, but in programming, we sometimes need a value that represents nothing, or `None`.
+For now, just make a mental note that `None` is also a Python value.

 When you do computations in Python it is no problem to mix integers and floating-point numbers.
 Try this: